-- 1. Enable the Show Strokes option so that you can view a preview of the result as you select the Close Gaps settings, select View > Show Strokes or use the default keyboard shortcut [D]. - 2.
+- 1. Enable the Show Strokes option so that you can preview the result as you select the Close Gaps settings, select View > Show Strokes or use the default keyboard shortcut [D]. - 2.
 Select Drawing > Clean Up > Close Gaps or use the default keyboard shortcut [Shift]+[F10].
 The Close Gaps dialog box opens. - 3.
 Move the slider until you reach the desired result.